-Orange hawkweed (Hieracium aurantiacum) is a relatively new invasive weed in Clackamas County.
-With your help, our team plans to keep it from becoming a common problem for landowners!
+Orange hawkweed (Hieracium aurantiacum) is a relatively new invasive weed in Clackamas County and we are working to keep it from becoming a common problem for landowners!

 Orange hawkweed was named by the Roman naturalist, Pliny the Elder, who thought that hawks consumed this plant to improve their eyesight.
 While we are not sure if hawks eat this noxious weed, or if it improves eyesight, we do know that landowners should not count on livestock to graze it down.
 Wildlife and livestock find it generally unpalatable and avoid it.

 Also known as “devil’s paintbrush,” orange hawkweed produces orange flower heads that look similar to common dandelion.
 Unlike dandelion, the stems are usually leafless, stiff, and covered with dense black hairs.
 The above-ground runners known as stolons create a dense mat of plants that excludes other plants.
 All parts of the plant exude a milky sap when cut.
 Late spring and early summer is a great time to be on the lookout for this invasive weed.
 Plants can reach heights between 10″ – 20″ inches.
 Orange hawkweed is the master of speedy reproduction and can propagate from both seeds and runners.

 Orange hawkweed exhibits very aggressive growth.
 In open areas where it invades, it can form a near-complete monoculture.
 It readily displaces native plants through its dense growth and spreading roots.
 Orange hawkweed also inhibits seed production in co-occurring plants by interfering with the pollination process of other plants.
 Its windblown dandelion-like seeds can spread great distances away from plants.
 Each flower produces a generous amount of tufted seed which can lie dormant in the ground for years.